ldodds/bnb-queries/README.md

 ## Prefixes

-The `_prefixes.rq` file provides a useful set of starting prefixes for working with the data.
+The `_prefix.rq` file provides a useful set of starting prefixes for working with the data.
 These include the following:

 	PREFIX bio: <http://purl.org/vocab/bio/0.1/>
 	PREFIX bibo: <http://purl.org/ontology/bibo/>